 If the intervention meeting does not go as planned another meeting is possible at short notice.
-The aim of intervention is to direct addicts onto a rehabilitation programme.
+The aim of the intervention is to direct addicts to a rehabilitation programme.
 If addicts refuse treatment another intervention meeting may be advisable.
 Typically a second meeting is not required.
-Alcohol addiction intervention is a formula which has worked for many years and in most instances one meeting is all that is required.
+Alcohol addiction intervention is a formula which has worked for many years and in most instances, one meeting is all that is required.